Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/AST"

-Re-exports all named exports from the "@effect/schema/AST" module as "AST".
+Re-exports all named exports from the "@effect/schema/AST" module as `AST`.

 **Signature**